CodeFreezr/100-days-of-code/r1-log.md

 One of my main targets collecting a valuable and reliable golang code corpus.
 So I can create some SCA Tools, incorporate testing and a streamlined go playground integration.
 https://twitter.com/DetlefBurkhardt/status/956660194943078401

+### R1D5
+Day 5 was a more »laborized«-day.
+It was about walking and failing, content preparing, data cleansing, code experiments with travesing filesystems, thx to filepath.Walk().
+Searching and alienating.